supahcraig/Creating_CDP_Environments/via_Ansible/CDP_AWS_via_Ansible.md

 1. `aws configure`
 2. `cdp configure`
 3. `vi ~/.config/cloudera-deploy/profiles/default`
   * Set your `admin password`, although I'm unsure where this is used.
-Your normal CDP workload password is used to connect to the CDP hosts
+It is _not_ used in connecting to the CDP hosts; that is your CDP workload password.
   * Set your `namespace`, and keep it to 5 characters or less
     * NOTE:  Azure is expecting `name_prefix`rather than `namespace`
   * Set your `tags` if desired